How Culture Influences Health

 - Demonstrating awareness of a patient’s culture can promote trust, better health care, lead to higher rates of acceptance of diagnoses and improve treatment adherence.

 Culture is the patterns of ideas, customs and behaviours shared by a particular people or society.
 These patterns identify members as part of a group and distinguish members from other groups.
 Culture may include all or a subset of the following characteristics:1

 Given the number of possible factors influencing any culture, there is naturally great diversity within any cultural group.
 Generalizing specific characteristics of one culture can be helpful, but be careful not to over-generalize.
+Culture is:

 - religion and spiritual beliefs

 - geographic origin